rsdimov/ransomware/README.md

 # Ransomware
-Simple ransomware written in C# that is AV undetectable.
+Simple ransomware written in C#

 Replace the target directory/encryption key and build.